A Finite-Difference Trust-Region Method for Convexly Constrained Smooth Optimization: Introduction

-where $f:\mathbb{R}^n \to \mathbb{R}$ is assumed to be a continuously differentiable function with Lipschitz continuous gradient, and $\Omega$ is a nonempty closed convex set.
-Specifically, we consider the scenario where $f\left(\,\cdot\,\right)$ is a black-box function, i.e., given $x$, all we can compute is $f(x)$.
-Problems of this type appear in several applications (see, e.g., \cite{alarie}), and require the use of \textit{Derivative-Free Optimization} (DFO) methods \cite{CSV2, AH, LMW}.
+where $f:\mathbb{R}^n \to \mathbb{R}$ is assumed to be continuously differentiable with Lipschitz continuous gradient and bounded from below by $f_{low}$, and where $\Omega \subseteq \mathbb{R}^n$ is a nonempty closed convex set.
+However, we focus on the scenario in which $f\left(\,\cdot\,\right)$ is only accessible through a zeroth-order oracle, i.e., given $x$ we can only evaluate $f(x)$.
+Problems of this type arise in several applications, such as the calibration of PDE models \cite{zika}, bilevel optimization \cite{bilevel}, design of black-box attacks in deep neural networks \cite{adversarial}, and shape optimization \cite{elgeti}.
+Since gradients of the objective function are not readily available, \textit{Derivative-Free Optimization} (DFO) methods are required \cite{CSV2,AH,LMW}.

-In DFO, there exist two main classes of methods: \textit{direct-search methods} and \textit{model-based trust-region methods}.
-At each iteration of a direct-search method, a mesh of trial points is built around the current iterate.
-If one of them decreases sufficiently the objective function, then the point is accepted as the next iterate.
-Otherwise, the method remains at the current point and a new set of trial points is built.
-Regarding model-based trust-region methods, the aim at each iteration is to minimize an interpolation-based model inside a region around the current iterate.
-If the trial point resulting from the minimization of the model produces a sufficient decrease for the objective function, then the point is accepted as the next iterate, and the trust-region radius can be increased.
-Otherwise, the method stays at the same point, the radius is shrunk and the model is possibly rebuilt, before being minimized inside the new region.

-For smooth optimization with convex constraints, the model-based trust-region methods BOBYQA and CDFO-TR were designed by Powell \cite{bobyqa} and by Hough and Roberts \cite{hough}, respectively.
-In the latter work, a worst-case evaluation complexity of $\mathcal{O}(n^3\epsilon^{-2})$ is proved for linear interpolation models of the objective function to bring the stationarity measure below $\epsilon$.
-For unconstrained smooth and composite nonsmooth optimization, Garmanjani, J\'udice and Vicente \cite{garmanjani2016trust} proposed a model-based trust-region method enjoying a worst-case complexity bound of $\mathcal{O}\left(n^2\epsilon^{-2}\right)$ function evaluations to reach an $\epsilon$-approximate stationary point.